stefanadmin/DATACENTERS/README.md

 - Proxmox servers VDAB

 ### Datacenters Mainframe
-- Datacenter Move IS4F  (From Windhof to Kayl) pipo
+- Datacenter Move IS4F  (From Windhof to Kayl) pipo2

 # Opleiding